Cray-HPE/docs-csm/operations/system_management_health/E1000_SMART_data_configuration.md

     45.135.214.10.in-addr.arpa   name = kjlmo1201.hpc.amslabs.hpecorp.net.
     ```

-1. Determine which mgmt nodes is currently the primary mgmt node.
+1. Determine which mgmt node is currently the primary mgmt node.

    The RFSF API services run on the primary mgmt node in the ClusterStor SMU.
 To determine which node is currently the primary mgmt node, look at `cscli show_nodes` output: